-Batz-sur-Mer is a commune in the Loire-Atlantique, in western France.
-Formerly located on an island, the city is now an integral part of the wild coast of the Guerande peninsula.
+Batz-sur-Mer is a commune in the Loire-Atlantique, in the west of France.
+Formerly located on an island, the city is now integral part of the wild coast of the Guerande peninsula.
 Between the salt and the Atlantic Ocean, the city is surrounded by the rocky coastline and sandy beaches, offering a unique panorama.

-Located about twenty kilometers from Saint-Nazaire, the town of Batz-sur-Mer is ideal for exploring all the tourist attractions of the Loire-Atlantique and appreciate the charms of the Atlantic coast.
-Between the salt marshes, the historic and architectural heritage, the sandy beaches and the many events organized by the municipality, Batz-sur-Mer can spend a dream holiday, close to Brittany.
+Located about twenty kilometers from Saint-Nazaire, city Batz-sur-Mer is ideal for exploring all the sights of the Loire-Atlantique and appreciate the charms of the Atlantic coast.
+Between the salt marshes, the historical and architectural heritage, the sandy beaches and the many events organized by the municipality, Batz-sur-Mer lets spend a dream holiday, not far from Brittany.

-Family, the city has all the elements to attract visitors and tourists seeking the good life and entertainment of all kinds.
+Family, the city has all the elements to attract visitors looking for lifestyle and entertainment of all kinds.
 This small resort has also received in 2013 the label City of Character for its charm.

 Batz-sur-Mer has a rich historical, cultural and architectural very impressive.
 Churches small seaside houses, tourist attractions abound in the city.

 Built in the fifteenth and sixteenth centuries, the Saint-Guénolé church was built on an old building dedicated to St. Cyr and his mother.
 It has a steeple of sixty meters high built in the seventeenth century and its organs were on the list of organs Loire protected historical monument.
 Nearby, the chapel of Our Lady of Mulberry stands.
 Built in the mid-fifteenth century, it was built to protect the inhabitants from the ravages of the plague in Britain.